Lisa Wu Wills

-I enjoy solving difficult problems surrounding computations with the goal to process large volumes of data efficiently.
-My research interests include computer architecture and microarchitecture, hardware-software co-designs, accelerators, and emerging application domains ― especially those in big data analytics such as genomics, graphs, and databases.
-One of my research goals is to greatly simplify the design, deployment, and usage of custom hardware and to leverage this research in hardware acceleration to advance state-of-the-art research in the healthcare domain as well as other natural sciences.
+I enjoy solving challenging problems related to computer architecture and microarchitecture, hardware-software co-designs, hardware specialization, accelerators, and architecting accelerated systems in emerging application domains such as big data analytics (e.g., genomic analytics, graph analytics, and database analytics), natural language processing for protein discovery, and computer vision for physiotherapy and rehabilitation.
+One of my research goals is to greatly simplify the design, deployment, and usage of custom hardware (e.g., AI-assisted synthesis prediction) and to leverage this research in hardware acceleration to advance state-of-the-art research in the healthcare domain as well as other natural sciences.

 Recent News